What Is Hyaluronan?

 Hyaluronan makes up a large part of the vitreous humor (the space-filling jelly between the lens and the retina) and is also found in the lacrimal gland, cornea, conjunctiva, and in tears (Gong, 1994).
 Ocular functions of hyaluronan include homeostasis, moisturization, and lubrication.

 Hyaluronan has established itself as a protectant by its ability to confer defense to gut mucosal tissue.
 A recent study aimed to evaluate the effects of hyaluronan on gastric mucosa (Al-Bayaty 2011).
 Laboratory findings revealed that a high-molecular-weight hyaluronan-containing gel significantly protected the gastric mucosa.

 Oral hyaluronan has been shown to be absorbed and effective (Ma, 2008).
 Recent clinical studies are consistent with these laboratory findings (Lukens, 2005; Kiburz, 2006).
-Studies with (99m)-technetium-labeled, high-molecular-weight hyaluronan administered orally show distribution to the joints in as little as four hours post-administration (Balough, 2008).
+Studies with (99m)-technetium-labeled, high-molecular-weight hyaluronan administered orally show distribution to the joints in as little as four hours (Balough, 2008).